zonemanager/zonemanager/docs/hosts.md

 ## Provisioning process

-Once you completed creating an initial database for ZoneMaster, you can this script to your /etc/crontab file:
+Once you completed creating an initial database for Zone Manager, you can this script to your /etc/crontab file:

 ```
-*/30 * * * * root /opt/zonemaster/scripts/hosts/cron.sh
+*/30 * * * * root /opt/zonemanager/scripts/hosts/cron.sh
 ```